-The following table gives information about shares of our common stock that may be issued under our 2013 Equity Incentive Plan as of December 31, 2015.
+The following table gives information about shares of our common stock that may be issued under the Equity Incentive Plan as of December 31, 2017.

-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in First Column)
+Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in First Column) Plan Category - Equity compensation plans approved by stockholders (1) 71,250 (2) \$ - (3) 3) 1,012,588 Equity compensation plans not approved by stockholders Total 71,250 1,012,588

-Plan Category

-Equity compensation plans approved by

-stockholders (1) 352,940

-Equity compensation plans not approved

-by stockholders

-Total 352,940

-(1) Our 2013 Equity Incentive Plan was approved by our sole stockholder prior to the completion of our initial public offering.
+(1) The existing Equity Incentive Plan was approved by our stockholders prior to the completion of our initial public offering.
+On June 14, 2017, the Company's stockholders approved the Equity Incentive Plan.